-Electrical 3 F AMT 180

-This course builds on the material learned in AMT 116 Electrical Systems II.
-Subjects include instrumentation, accessory, and restraint systems.
-Testing, diagnosis and unit repair are taught for each subject area.

-Prerequisite(s): AMT116 with a grade of C or higher, or permission of instructor

-Automatic Transmissions & Transaxles 1 F AMT 200

-The course introduces the basic concepts of automotive transmission/transaxle theory, design, and service.
-The course proceeds from the simple to the more complex units.
-Areas included are power flow, hydraulic operation, electronic control, diagnosis, and service.

-Prerequisite(s): AMT180 with a grade of C or higher, or permission of instructor

-Automatic Transmissions & Transaxles 2 F AMT 201

-This course builds upon the material learned in AMT 200 Automatic Transmissions and Transaxles I. Areas studied include automotive transmission/transaxle diagnosis, repair and overhaul.

-Prerequisite(s): AMT200 with a grade of C or higher, or permission of instructor

-F AMT 205 Manual Transmissions & Transaxles

-Addressed are areas of modern automotive manual drive-train and axle theory, design, maintenance, service and repair.
-The course will include flywheel and clutch design, manual transmissions, transfer cases, driveshafts and universal joints, constant velocity joints, differentials (conventional and limited-slip) and drive axles.

-Prerequisite(s): AMT180 with a grade of C or higher, or permission of instructor

-F AMT 221 Engine Repair 1

-This class consists of the study of the basic theory, design and service of automotive/light truck engines.
-The class covers engine removal/replacement and in-vehicle repairs.

-Prerequisite(s): AMT125 and AMT180 with a grade of C or higher, or permission of instructor

-F AMT 250 Engine Repair 2

-This course builds upon material learned in AMT 221 Engine Repair I. Subjects taught are diagnosis, inspection, measurement and repair of automotive/light truck engines.

-Prerequisite(s): AMT221 with a grade of C or higher, or permission of instructor

-F AMT 265 Engine Performance 3

-This course builds on the material learned in AMT125 Engine Performance II.
-The course begins with a review of ignition, fuel and emission control systems.
-Diagnostic concepts as applied to Asian and advanced General Motors, Ford and Chrysler systems are studied.
-The course ends with a section on alternative power sources.
+Ŧ AMT 180 Electrical III 3 SCH on the material learned in AMT 116 Electrical Systems II.
+Subjects include instrumer traint systems.
+Testing, diagnosis and unit repair are taught for each subject area. ntation, Prerequisite(s): Al MT116 with a grade of C or higher, or permission of instructor Ŧ AMT 200 Automatic Transmissions & Transaxles I 3 SCH course proceeds f uces the basic concepts of automotive transmission/transaxle theory, design, and se rom the simple to the more complex units.
+Areas included are power flow, hydraulic diagnosis, and service.
+Prerequisite(s): Al MT180 with a grade of C or higher, or permission of instructor Ŧ AMT 201 Automatic Transmissions & Transaxles II 3 SCH upon the material learned in AMT 200 Automatic Transmissions and Transaxles I. A tomotive transmission/transaxle diagnosis, repair and overhaul. vreas Prerequisite(s): Al MT200 with a grade of C or higher, or permission of instructor Ŧ AMT 205 Manual Transmissions & Transaxles 4 SCH repair.
+The course as of modern automotive manual drive-train and axle theory, design, maintenance, will include flywheel and clutch design, manual transmissions, transfer cases, drives onstant velocity joints, differentials (conventional and limited-slip) and drive axles.
+Prerequisite(s): Al MT180 with a grade of C or higher, or permission of instructor Ŧ AMT 221 Engine Repair I 2 SCH of the study of the basic theory, design and service of automotive/light truck engine loval/replacement and in-vehicle repairs. es.
+The class Prerequisite(s): Al MT125 and AMT180 with a grade of C or higher, or permission of instructor Ŧ AMT 250 Engine Repair II 3 SCH upon material learned in AMT 221 Engine Repair I. Subjects taught are diagnosis, in l repair of automotive/light truck engines. spection, Prerequisite(s): Al MT221 with a grade of C or higher, or permission of instructor Ŧ AMT 265 Engine Performance III 3 SCH of ignition, fuel an on the material learned in AMT125 Engine Performance II.
+The course begins with a demission control systems.
+Diagnostic concepts as applied to Asian and advanced C Chrysler systems are studied.
+The course ends with a section on alternative power s General